MBV

 August 17th, 2010 1:00am

-BUY Arcoxia ONLINE NO PRESCRIPTION, My interview with Rob Sheffield, author of Talking to Girls About Duran Duran, continues here.
-This is the point where things start to get very fun, as we talk about Michael Jackson, Prince, "hey DJ!" songs, Buy cheap Arcoxia no rx, Sonic Youth, and Thurston Moore's brilliant song "Psychic Hearts."
+My interview with Rob Sheffield, author of Talking to Girls About Duran Duran, continues here.
+This is the point where things start to get very fun, as we talk about Michael Jackson, Prince, “hey DJ!” songs, Sonic Youth, and Thurston Moore’s brilliant song “Psychic Hearts.”

-Matthew Perpetua: Well, I liked Madonna a lot, but I didn't own Madonna records, my sister did, order Arcoxia online overnight delivery no prescription.
-It was my sister's job to buy the Madonna and Janet Jackson tapes.
-But there was never really a point where I didn't like Madonna, and I have a lot of really positive memories of Madonna as a kid.
-She was just hitting her major peak when I was 7 through 11 or so, when I was really becoming aware of pop music, so she defines a lot of what I understand pop stardom and pop music to be, BUY Arcoxia ONLINE NO PRESCRIPTION.
+Matthew Perpetua: Well, I liked Madonna a lot, but I didn’t own Madonna records, my sister did.
+It was my sister’s job to buy the Madonna and Janet Jackson tapes.
+But there was never really a point where I didn’t like Madonna, and I have a lot of really positive memories of Madonna as a kid.
+She was just hitting her major peak when I was 7 through 11 or so, when I was really becoming aware of pop music, so she defines a lot of what I understand pop stardom and pop music to be.

-Rob Sheffield: That's something about the 80s I was trying to get at in the book -- it was a time when everybody liked everything and listened to everything, Order Arcoxia from United States pharmacy, and there wasn't this layer of ironic self-consciousness built into it.
+Rob Sheffield: That’s something about the 80s I was trying to get at in the book — it was a time when everybody liked everything and listened to everything, and there wasn’t this layer of ironic self-consciousness built into it.

 Matthew Perpetua: Yeah, my path to music was strictly through the radio.
 I was really into listening to the top 40 every week.
 That was more of a mixed bag than it would be now.
-BUY Arcoxia ONLINE NO PRESCRIPTION, Also, the quality of hits in the late 80s is insane.
-If you look at the list of #1 songs in 1987 and 1988, Arcoxia samples, it's all the same stuff we hear now.
-Madonna, Prince, George Michael, Order Arcoxia online c.o.d, Guns N Roses, everyone going full blast.
+Also, the quality of hits in the late 80s is insane.
+If you look at the list of #1 songs in 1987 and 1988, it’s all the same stuff we hear now.
+Madonna, Prince, George Michael, Guns N Roses, everyone going full blast.

 Rob Sheffield: The 80s were a great time for Top 40.
 A lot of that was just down to Michael Jackson and Prince.
-1999 and Thriller came out within a few weeks of each other, which is insane, BUY Arcoxia ONLINE NO PRESCRIPTION.
-If you listen to the Purple Rain album now, it's hilarious how Prince is doing all those Eddie Van Halen guitar solos, ordering Arcoxia online.
+1999 and Thriller came out within a few weeks of each other, which is insane.
+If you listen to the Purple Rain album now, it’s hilarious how Prince is doing all those Eddie Van Halen guitar solos.
 He really wanted to do Van Halen.
-But if you listen to Van Halen's 1984 album, they're just trying to be Prince.
-"Jump" is just the same synth riff as "Dirty Mind, Arcoxia from canadian pharmacy, " slowed down a little.
-BUY Arcoxia ONLINE NO PRESCRIPTION, The first time I heard "Jump," it was on the Boston rock station WBCN the day it came out, and the DJ played "Dirty Mind" right after it.
-He said, "Right, I wonder where they got that riff."
+But if you listen to Van Halen’s 1984 album, they’re just trying to be Prince.
+“Jump” is just the same synth riff as “Dirty Mind,” slowed down a little.
+The first time I heard “Jump,” it was on the Boston rock station WBCN the day it came out, and the DJ played “Dirty Mind” right after it.
+He said, “Right, I wonder where they got that riff.”
 But it was so perfect that Prince and Van Halen could both make such amazing records trying to steal from each other.

-Rob Sheffield: It's weird if you think of how they sequenced the Thriller singles so that first they would tiptoe in with "The Girl Is Mine" for the old people, then "Billie Jean" for the disco stations, Arcoxia gel, ointment, cream, pill, spray, continuous-release, extended-release, and "Beat It" for the rock stations, then "Wanna Be Starting Something" for R&B stations, and eventually they'd get everybody.
-BUY Arcoxia ONLINE NO PRESCRIPTION, But what happened was MJ got EVERYBODY right away.
+Rob Sheffield: It’s weird if you think of how they sequenced the Thriller singles so that first they would tiptoe in with “The Girl Is Mine” for the old people, then “Billie Jean” for the disco stations, and “Beat It” for the rock stations, then “Wanna Be Starting Something” for R&B stations, and eventually they’d get everybody.
+But what happened was MJ got EVERYBODY right away!
 Everybody was able to hear themselves in this record.
-Kjøpe Arcoxia på nett, köpa Arcoxia online, For me it was a totally new wave record.
-"Billie Jean" was like a disco "Bela Lugosi's Dead."
+For me it was a totally new wave record.
+“Billie Jean” was like a disco “Bela Lugosi’s Dead.”

 Michael Jackson sure had personality.
 Iit was a time when musicians on every level had so much personality.
-You didn't just listen to Husker Du or the Meat Puppets or Mission of Burma in a vacuum -- they come across as personalities, because their music was so original and eccentric and emotionally intense and sonically direct, BUY Arcoxia ONLINE NO PRESCRIPTION.
-It wasn't like we had to go to Husker Du for musical intensity and Cyndi Lauper for personality.
-They both had both.
+You didn’t just listen to Husker Du or the Meat Puppets or Mission of Burma in a vacuum — they come across as personalities, because their music was so original and eccentric and emotionally intense and sonically direct.
+It wasn’t like we had to go to Husker Du for musical intensity and Cyndi Lauper for personality.
+They both had both!

-Matthew Perpetua: "The Way You Make Me Feel" is my favorite.
-I wrote about that one right after he died, I find that song charming in part because it's this impossibly strange man's fantasy of having a happy, banal life, BUY Arcoxia ONLINE NO PRESCRIPTION.
+Matthew Perpetua: “The Way You Make Me Feel” is my favorite.
+I wrote about that one right after he died, I find that song charming in part because it’s this impossibly strange man’s fantasy of having a happy, banal life.

-Rob Sheffield: I loved what you wrote about that, fast shipping Arcoxia.
+Rob Sheffield: I loved what you wrote about that!
 It was the first time I ever heard that kind of dreamy quality in the song.
 You brought that alive for me.

 Matthew Perpetua: Oh, that's one of my favorite songs in the world.

-Rob Sheffield: Where you take a familiar song I'd never had any particular interest in, or heard any personality in, and the way you wrote about it made me hear, australia, uk, us, usa, wow, there is a very complex and loud emotional rescue bursting out of this tune.
+Rob Sheffield: Where you take a familiar song I’d never had any particular interest in, or heard any personality in, and the way you wrote about it made me hear, wow, there is a very complex and loud emotional rescue bursting out of this tune.

 Matthew Perpetua: Yeah, I'm a sucker for songs about creativity and communication and loving music, and that's all three at once: "Here I was a-waitin', praying for the muse, I'm finally awake and you've left me less confused, and maybe now you can hear me now, I'm just in love, in love with your sound!"

-Rob Sheffield: In a way it reminds me of Ke$ha's "Tik Tok," the part where she's singing to the DJ, BUY Arcoxia ONLINE NO PRESCRIPTION.
-It's hard not to make a brilliant record when you're singing about the DJ kicking you around emotionally.
-She's so vulnerable and sad, Buy Arcoxia from canada, in the bridge where she's testifying about being lost and lonely and the DJ manipulating her emotions, and then she blinks and says, "Hey, wait a minute, I'm Ke$ha, I'm tough, buy cheap Arcoxia, these people on the floor with me need their wasted night redeemed by a dose of the last word in awesome which is ME" and she goes back into Ke$ha character and says "the party don't start till I walk in"...like nobody except her and the DJ will ever know they shared this intimate and scary moment.
+Rob Sheffield: In a way it reminds me of Ke$ha’s “Tik Tok,” the part where she’s singing to the DJ.
+It’s hard not to make a brilliant record when you’re singing about the DJ kicking you around emotionally.
+She’s so vulnerable and sad, in the bridge where she’s testifying about being lost and lonely and the DJ manipulating her emotions, and then she blinks and says, “Hey, wait a minute, I’m Ke$ha, I’m tough, these people on the floor with me need their wasted night redeemed by a dose of the last word in awesome which is ME” and she goes back into Ke$ha character and says “the party don’t start till I walk in”…like nobody except her and the DJ will ever know they shared this intimate and scary moment.

 Matthew Perpetua: Yeah, the classic.

-Rob Sheffield: Poison's "Every Rose Has Its Thorn” has that great part about Bret hearing the DJ playing their favorite song and wondering if the DJ knows about their tragic sad-cowboy story, online buying Arcoxia hcl.
-Man, the 80s had some incredible hey-DJ songs, BUY Arcoxia ONLINE NO PRESCRIPTION.
+Rob Sheffield: Poison’s “Every Rose Has Its Thorn” has that great part about Bret hearing the DJ playing their favorite song and wondering if the DJ knows about their tragic sad-cowboy story.
+Man, the 80s had some incredible hey-DJ songs.

-Matthew Perpetua: It's funny to listen to "Radio Radio" or "Radio Song" now because it's absurd to think of 1) DJs on pop stations choosing their songs 2) radio stations playing sad songs, because no one does that anymore.
-What was the last super sad song to be a big hit.
-I mean, Buy Arcoxia online no prescription, negative, mawkish, sure.
-But actually sad.
+Matthew Perpetua: It’s funny to listen to “Radio Radio” or “Radio Song” now because it’s absurd to think of 1) DJs on pop stations choosing their songs 2) radio stations playing sad songs, because no one does that anymore.
+What was the last super sad song to be a big hit?
+I mean, negative, mawkish, sure.
+But actually sad?

-I was thinking recently about how there's this whole strain of pop hit -- think BUY Arcoxia ONLINE NO PRESCRIPTION, "Never Tear Us Apart," "One More Try," "Nothing Compares 2 U" -- that simply doesn't exist anymore.
-People just don't do songs like that.
-I wish there was a whole GENRE like that, buy cheap Arcoxia no rx.
+I was thinking recently about how there’s this whole strain of pop hit — think “Never Tear Us Apart,” “One More Try,” “Nothing Compares 2 U” — that simply doesn’t exist anymore.
+People just don’t do songs like that.
+I wish there was a whole GENRE like that!

-Rob Sheffield: True.
-Beyonce's "Halo" is like that for me.
-Totally goth song, like she's trying to be Robert Smith and Ian Curtis, with all these new wave keyboards, and lyrics oddly similar to Sonic Youth's "Cotton Crown", BUY Arcoxia ONLINE NO PRESCRIPTION.
+Rob Sheffield: True!
+Beyonce’s “Halo” is like that for me.
+Totally goth song, like she’s trying to be Robert Smith and Ian Curtis, with all these new wave keyboards, and lyrics oddly similar to Sonic Youth’s “Cotton Crown”!

-Matthew Perpetua: The most romantic Sonic Youth song.
-"New York City is forever kitty, Arcoxia trusted pharmacy reviews, I'm wasted in time and you're never ready..."
+Matthew Perpetua: The most romantic Sonic Youth song!
+“New York City is forever kitty, I’m wasted in time and you’re never ready…”

 Rob Sheffield: Angels are dreaming of Beyonce, angels are dreaming of Sonic Youth, angels are dreaming of us all as long as the DJ can stay awake.